Samuel-n04/Snake/README.md

-Install every files in the same directory to avoid error during compilation
+Place all the files in the same directory to avoid errors during compilation.